Robert Watson-Watt: Early years

 Watson-Watt (Note: the hyphenated name is used herein for consistency, although he did not adopt it until 1942) was born in Brechin, Angus, Scotland, on 13 April 1892.
-He claimed to be a descendant of James Watt, the famous engineer and inventor of the practical steam engine, but no evidence of any family relationship has been found.
-After attending Damacre Primary School and Brechin High School, he was accepted at University College, Dundee (then part of the University of St Andrews and which became Queen's College, Dundee in 1954 and then the University of Dundee in 1967).
-Watson-Watt had a successful time as a student, winning the Carnelley Prize for Chemistry and a class medal for Ordinary Natural Philosophy in 1910.
+He claimed to be a descendant of James Watt, the inventor of the practical steam engine, but no evidence of a family relationship has been found.
+After attending Damacre Primary School and Brechin High School, he was accepted at University College, Dundee (then part of the University of St Andrews, which became Queen's College, Dundee in 1954 and then the University of Dundee in 1967).
+Watson-Watt was a successful student, winning the Carnelley Prize for Chemistry and a class medal for Ordinary Natural Philosophy in 1910.

-He graduated with a BSc in engineering in 1912, and was offered an assistantship by Professor William Peddie, the holder of the Chair of Physics at University College, Dundee from 1907 to 1942.
-It was Peddie who encouraged Watson-Watt to study radio, or "wireless telegraphy" as it was then known, and who took him through what was effectively a postgraduate class on the physics of radio frequency oscillators and wave propagation.
-At the start of the Great War Watson-Watt was working as an assistant in the college's Engineering Department.
+He graduated with a BSc in engineering in 1912, and was offered an assistantship by Professor William Peddie, the Chair of Physics at University College, Dundee from 1907 to 1942.
+Peddie encouraged Watson-Watt to study radio, then called "wireless telegraphy", and gave him effectively a postgraduate class on the physics of radio frequency oscillators and wave propagation.
+At the start of the Great War Watson-Watt was working as an assistant in the college Engineering Department.